Io-Sparks/RaspberryPiFoundationJobTest/IoWorkLog.md

 https://medium.com/tuanhdotnet/methods-to-solve-the-producer-consumer-problem-in-java-54db4f41abca
 https://www.askpython.com/python/producer-consumer-problem

-Learnt about Semaphores as one of the solutions as well as variable patterns used in similar ways.
+Learnt about Semaphores as one of the solutions as well as conditional variable patterns used in similar ways.
 I Also learnt about the BlockingQueue in java to see how languages solve this problem differently.

 I then continued to follow the python tutorial

-Had Ideas that we are probably looking at an event driven design pattern whislt I started to read through the problem.